pridiuksson/cursor-agents/wf-testing.md

 Setup and commands

-- See `TESTING.md` section 4.x and `DEVELOPMENT.md` BrowserBase scripts.
+- See `docs/testing/browser-testing-guide.md` and BrowserBase scripts in `DEVELOPMENT.md`.

 ---